 Yes!
 Absolutely.
-And, at $6.99-$11.99 a pack (they’re cheapest at Target!)— from which I can get two sets — it’s a steal compared to a gel manicure.
+And, at $5.99-$11.99 a pack (they’re cheapest at Target!)— from which I can get two sets — it’s a steal compared to a gel manicure.
 Plus, the longest I’ve had mine on is 15 days — which is about what I’d expect from a $35+ tip gel manicure.
 However, the key is in the application and the upkeep, so I’m going to run through the dos and don’ts of press on nails.

 - The nails come with an alcohol prep pad.
 Do not forget to use this!
 It cleans your nails pre-application.
 On the second set that you’ll get from the pack, use nail polish remover for the same result.

 - Then, press on the nail, working your way around glue then press, then doing your thumbs last (you need to use your thumbs to do the rest!).
 Press each nail on, rolling across the nail to get every edge stuck.